grapemarketer/Discretionary-Price-Action-Schema-Template-BTC-v2.0-/README.md

 This preserves the difference between a wick excursion and accepted candle closes.

-If `referenced_structure.structure_price` is provided, the helper checks whether the structure was reclaimed or invalidated during the lookahead window.
-The rule used is stored in `invalidation_rule`.
-The rule is event-type aware where possible:
+If `referenced_structure.structure_price` is provided, the helper records the event-type-aware `invalidation_rule` used for structure checks:

 - support breach: close back above structure price
 - resistance breach: close back below structure price